CARRY ON CLIO

 Pricing is par for the course in the supermini segment against rivals like Ford's Fiesta, Peugeot's 208 and Vauxhall's Corsa.
 Expect to pay somewhere in the £12,000 to £16,000 bracket for most models.

-Whatever your choice from this Clio line-up, you'll find that you have some very interesting personalisation choices with this fourth generation model.
+Whatever your choice from this Clio line-up, you'll find that you have some very interesting personalisation choices with this fourth generation design.
 Buyers will be able to personalise the outside of their car with a selection of colour touches to the front grille, rear and side door inserts.
 To personalise the interior, the menu covers the dashboard, door panels, steering wheel, grab handles, gear lever and air vent surrounds, upholstery materials and optional floor mats.

 A driving style monitor (green, yellow or orange) and a Gear Change Indicator (GCI) on the dashboard help drivers improve their driving style to reduce their fuel consumption.
-The Driving eco app available through Renault R-Link provides drivers with information, helping them to analyse their driving style and take corrective measures in order to reduce their fuel consumption and CO2 emissions.
+The Driving eco?? app available through Renault R-Link provides drivers with information, helping them to analyse their driving style and take corrective measures in order to reduce their fuel consumption and CO2 emissions.
 Being a new model, residual values are bound to stack up better than the Clio III, further driving down the overall cost of ownership.

 Could I Live With One?